 Thanks to the black magic of data-based marketing, my social media feeds are plump with ads for “eco-friendly” products.
 Apparently, the data-deities have determined that I need to try Tru Earth Eco-strips laundry detergent.
 Who am I to resist this calling?

 I finally broke down and bought a 32-pack.
-NOT because Facebook told me to, but to see if this eco-friendly laundry option lived up to expectations.
+NOT because Facebook told me to, but to see 1) if this product works and 2) what makes it eco-friendly?

 Do Tru Earth Strips Work?

 As usual, I had a full hamper of dirty clothes complete with a muddy pair of khaki pants.
 In compliance with the directions, I put one strip into the washer, loaded clothes on top and let ‘er rip.
 (The package suggests using two strips for heavily soiled laundry or half a strip for small loads.
 But I like to live dangerously, so I used one.)

 To be honest, I really doubted a 2″ x 4″ strip that weighs under 3 grams would get the job done.
 So I was pleasantly surprised to find a fresh smelling, clean load of laundry in my washer.
 Better still, my khakis were mud-free and ready to fight another day.
 The “Fresh Linen” scent even passed my wife’s smell test.

 Who knew laundry could be so exciting?